cfzimmerman/my-macros/README.md

 # my-macros

-I fully plan to spend time really learning macros in the future.
-Until then, this is just a collection of ones I've made and find useful to drop in on projects.
+I'll focus some future project solely on learning macros well.
+Until then, this is just a collection of ones I make and find useful.